hom-bahrani/minikube-kubernetes-demo/README.md

 # |-----------|--------------|-------------|------------------------|
 ```

-You can now make a request to the cluster
+You can now make a request to the cluster:

 ```bash
 curl http://127.0.0.1:65224